 Signals from two or more eRacons.

-The calculated position is transmitted to the connected navigation systems, such as ECDIS, through a standard NMEA sentence (perhaps RAGGA).

-Knowing the azimuth, range and location of the eRacon targets, eRadars calculate and report positions for their own vessels.
+Knowing the measured azimuth and range (distance) of the eRacon targets, and the received position (latitude, longitude and elevation) of the eRacons, eRadars calculate and report positions for their own vessels.
 If available, multiple eRacons are used simultaneously to improve position accuracy.

 There is no dependency on GNSS.
-The vessels’ own position can be calculated with no previous knowledge of the positions of the vessels.
-No other external data is needed
+The vessels’ own position can be calculated with no previous knowledge of the positions of the vessel.
+No other external data is needed.

+The calculated position is transmitted to the connected navigation systems, such as ECDIS, through a standard NMEA sentence.

+ERPS uses WGS84 datum.

 AIMS AND OBJECTIVES

-Developing ERPS technology seeks to add a layer of resiliency to ports and waterways by diversifying position information inputs to the navigation system with accurate, reliable, and real-time positioning systems independent of GNSS.
+ERPS technology seeks to add a layer of resiliency to ports and waterways by diversifying position information inputs to the navigation system with accurate, reliable, and real-time positioning systems independent of GNSS.

-Establishing guidelines for eRacon and eRadar interoperability provides a framework for utilisation of ERPS and is a stepping stone to international standardization of ERPS.

-ERPS, as a backup system, adds resilience to position fixing for harbour entrance, harbour approach and coastal waters navigation areas.
+ERPS for use in harbour entrance, harbour approach and coastal waters navigation areas.
+Due to the need to have at least one eRacon in view, ERPS is unsuitable for use in Ocean waters.
+ERPS can be useful for navigation around or across windfarms and oil fields.

+PNT System Performance Requirements